 France Opens A Branch Office: The Protectorate

 Whatever illusions of control Morocco’s sultanate might’ve been clutching slipped away at the 1906 Conference of Algeciras, when control of Morocco’s banks, customs and police force was handed over to France for ‘protection’.
-The 1912 Treaty of Fez establishing Morocco as a French protectorate made colonisation official, and the French hand-picked a new sultan with all the backbone of a sock puppet.
+The 1912 Treaty of Fez establishing Morocco as a French protectorate made colonization official, and the French hand-picked a new sultan with all the backbone of a sock puppet.
 More than 100,000 French administrators, outcasts and opportunists arrived in cities across Morocco to take up residence in French villes nouvelles (new towns).

 Although the French protectorate of Morocco was nominally an ally of Vichy France and Germany in WWII, independent-minded Casablanca provided crucial ground support for the Allied North African campaign.
 When Morocco’s Istiqlal (Independence) party demanded freedom from French rule in 1944, the US and Britain were finally inclined to agree.
 Under increasing pressure from Moroccans and the Allies, France allowed Mohammed V to return from exile in 1955.
 Morocco successfully negotiated its independence from France and Spain between 1956 and 1958.